siyoola/saleor-dashboard/README.md

 ### Error Tracking

-Saleor Dashboard is using a generic error tracking wrapper function that takes care of the most popular use cases:
+Siyool Dashboard is using a generic error tracking wrapper function that takes care of the most popular use cases:

 - initializing the tracker
 - capturing exceptions and (optionally) displaying the event id